Master's Thesis Summer Term 2026

 General information for your study program (including all information in case of illness): Click here

 4) Time problems on your side do not create time pressure on our side!
 It is part of the mission of the BIM chair to provide students with timely answers to their questions as well as a timely feedback and grading after submission.
 Time constraints on your side do NOT create time issues on our side.
-Our aim is to answer questions and request via email within two working days.
-We are usually much faster than that but if you send your question Friday late in the afternoon you cannot expect an answer on the same day.
+Our aim is to answer questions and requests via e-mail within two working days.
+We are usually much faster than that, but if you send your question Friday late in the afternoon, you cannot expect an answer on the same day.
 Organize yourself and try walking in the shoes of the members of the BIM chair.
 The same applies to the situation once you have submitted your final thesis.
-If you want to start a job or internship, have visa requirements or travel plans, if you want to/need to move out of your apartment, or if you want to get back your semester fee etc. this is all your business and your responsibility.
-We have eight weeks to finish the grading of your thesis (see the study regulations) and while we aim for a much shorter time, it will not always be possible to finalize within two weeks.
-Each member of the BIM chair at any given point in time during the year is supervising at least five Master thesis students, five Bachelor thesis students, and several supervised internships etc. We simply cannot take into account all particularities for each and every supervised student as this otherwise would fill our schedule completly.
+If you want to start a job or internship, have visa requirements or travel plans, if you want to/need to move out of your apartment, or if you want to get back your semester fee, this is all your business and your responsibility.
+We have eight weeks to finish the grading of your thesis (see the study regulations), and while we aim for a much shorter time, it will not always be possible to finalize within two weeks.
+Each member of the BIM chair at any given point in time during the year is supervising at least five Master's thesis students, five Bachelor's thesis students, seminars, scientific projects, and several internships, etc. We simply cannot take into account all particularities for each and every supervised student, as this would already completely fill our schedule.
 All submitted theses are graded on a first come, first served basis.
-If you need your grade as soon as possible make sure to submit early.
+If you need your grade as soon as possible, make sure to submit early.
 YOUR issues, YOUR business!

 Please read the following text carefully.

-Application: Apply for Master's thesis supervision no later than March 15th 2025 before midnight (deadline) and send it via email to Ida-Anna Thiele (ida-anna.thiele@ovgu.de).
-Prepare a max. two page motivation letter (including a priority list of three topics from the BIM chair list or your own topic proposition - see below), a CV, and the transcript of all Master's and Bachelor's grades in a single pdf document - use free of charge online tools to transfer and merge your documents.
-Please send us the most recent transcript of your current Master's degree to ensure that all grades from the Winter term 2024 are already included (if possible).
-Name the file with your last name and '_Thesis_App', e.g. 'Schlaegel_Thesis_App.pdf'.
+Application: Apply for Master's thesis supervision no later than March 15th 2026 before midnight (deadline) and send it via e-mail to Ida-Anna Thiele (ida-anna.thiele@ovgu.de).
+Prepare a max. two page motivation letter (including a priority list of three topics from the BIM chair list or your own topic proposition - see below), a CV, and the transcripts of all Master's and Bachelor's grades in a single pdf document - use free of charge online tools to transfer and merge your documents.
+Please send us the most recent transcript of your current Master's degree to ensure that all grades from the Winter term 2025 are already included (if possible).
+Name the file with your last name and '_Thesis_App', e.g., 'Schlaegel_Thesis_App.pdf'.

-Timeframe: A total of 22 weeks are available for the thesis - a four week "reading" period and a 18 week "writing" period (to be graded in the Summer term 2025, the thesis needs to be finished by the end of September including the thesis submission and defense).
+Timeframe: A total of 22 weeks are available for the thesis - a four week "reading" period and a 18 week "writing" period (to be graded in the summer term 2026, the thesis needs to be finished by the end of September, including the thesis submission and defense).

-Reading period: Start of the four-week reading period no later than April 29th 2025.
+Reading period: Start of the four-week reading period is no later than April 29th 2026.

 For the thesis registration, please check (a) again whether you fulfill all the requirements to register for the Master's thesis before sending us the registration form and (b) then send us your current transcript of records together with the registration form via e-mail.
 If it becomes apparent after the reading period has begun that you do not meet the requirements (for example, because you have failed a course for which you had not yet received a grade), please let us know IMMEDIATELY.